UiL-OTS-labs/ZEP-EEG-Marker-Module/README.md

 This makes the module work without a BeexyBox but simulates sending output.

 ## Logs
-The module logs the status of failed and successfully transferred markers in a date-formatted file in a `markers-log` directory.
+The module logs the status of failed and successfully transferred markers in a date-formatted file in the `./logs` directory.

 ## Troubleshooting
 Below are some common problems and their solutions.
 If these do not work please ask your technician for help.
 Make sure you run the experiment in such a way you can see the error output of Zep.
 This module outputs _WARNINGS_ and _ERRORS_ that might explain trouble.